cnlohr/espusb/README.md

 ![Schematic](schematic.png)

+NOTE: GPIO12/14 do not need to be connected to ground.
+GPIO15 may be connected via a pull-down resistor.
+For stability, a pull-up on GPIO2 is recommended.

 Also, checkout the hardware/ folder.
 It has kicad designs for my tiny board.
 Though they are for the ESP8285, the same pin configuration may be used to run on the ESP8266.

 ## Memory Usage